Oxeo/doxeo/README.md

  1. ls -la /dev/ttyUSB0
  2. sudo usermod -a -G dialout myUserName

+### Permission denied /dev/ttyAMA0

+Disable the login shell on the serial port in the interfacing options of "sudo raspi-config", and reboot.

 ### Run Doxeo at startup

  1. do: sudo vim /etc/rc.local